mayouni/stzlib/libraries/stzlib/doc/references/stzStringArt_reference.md

 This document provides a comprehensive reference for the `StringArt` function and the `stzStringArt` class, which are used to create and manipulate string art representations of text in the Softanza library.

-For a broader understanding of string art support in Softanza, please refer to the article: [An overview of String Art support in Softanza](#) (link to be added).

-For practical examples, see the [stzStringArtTest.ring](#) file (link to be added).

 ## Quick Reference

 | Name | Type | Description | Since Version |